 Ashwaubenon is a medium-sized village located in the state of Wisconsin.
 With a population of 17,161 people and four constituent neighborhoods, Ashwaubenon is the 47th largest community in Wisconsin.

-Unlike some villages, Ashwaubenon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ashwaubenon are a mix of both white- and blue-collar jobs.
-Overall, Ashwaubenon is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ashwaubenon who work in office and administrative support (16.01%), sales jobs (10.01%), and food service (8.66%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ashwaubenon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Ashwaubenon is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Ashwaubenon who work in office and administrative support (17.57%), sales jobs (9.92%), and management occupations (7.77%).

 Also of interest is that Ashwaubenon has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Ashwaubenon who are college-educated is somewhat higher than the average US community of 21.84%: 26.47% of adults in Ashwaubenon have at least a bachelor's degree.
+The education level of Ashwaubenon citizens is substantially higher than the typical US community, as 33.44% of adults in Ashwaubenon have at least a bachelor's degree.

-The per capita income in Ashwaubenon in 2018 was $30,327, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,308 for a family of four.
+The per capita income in Ashwaubenon in 2018 was $33,619, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $134,476 for a family of four.
 However, Ashwaubenon contains both very wealthy and poor people as well.